What’s the best way to store crypto?

 The prime example of this is the collapse of FTX Group.
 The once market-leading exchange halted withdrawals after a bank run and filed for bankruptcy in November 2022, leading to a number of other FTX Group platforms closing too, including BlockFi & Liquid Exchange.
 Investors have been left without access to their assets held on the platform until bankruptcy proceedings are complete.

 This is why many investors believe in self-custody - where you and you alone hold your private keys securely.
 It's the only way to ensure your funds are truly your own and has never been more important in the current crypto market conditions where many exchanges are facing liquidity issues.

 Of course, the downside of you being the custodian of your own private keys is that you take full responsibility for your funds.
 If you lose access to your private keys, they’re gone.
 If your funds are stolen, they’re gone.

 So what you need is a secure way to store crypto.
 There are many options when it comes to self-custody, but it all boils down to hot vs. cold wallets.

 Hot wallets vs. cold wallets

 A hot wallet is any crypto wallet that’s connected to the internet.
 Hot wallets are also known as software wallets - it’s any form of digital storage you access through your PC or phone.
 Because it’s connected to the internet at all times - this makes it far more vulnerable to hacks and thefts than the alternative - cold wallets.

 Cold wallets, also known as hardware wallets or cold storage, are the opposite.
 Your private keys are held in an offline environment.
-There’s a lot of options when it comes to cold wallets - from the simple paper wallet through to hardware wallets with extra security features.
+There are a lot of options when it comes to cold wallets - from simple paper wallets to hardware wallets with extra security features.